-The committee reached preliminary consensus that T&E should continue, until all teachers employed in the year immediately prior to implementation of the new model phase out of the system, to be calculated outside the base in the following manner.
-For example, if the new funding model had been implemented in FY16, this would apply to all teachers employed in FY15.
+The funding for T&E should continue, until all teachers employed in the year immediately prior to implementation of the new model phase out of the system, and will be calculated outside the base in the following manner.
+For example and for clarity, if the new funding model is implemented in FY18, this would apply to all teachers employed in local districts in FY17.

-- A. LEAs will continue to earn funding for all such teachers at the level that would have been earned based on T and E (A on the graphic below), including any step or education/training increases, unless the teacher is included in or opts into the new local salary model. - B. For all new teachers to the profession, and any existing teachers who are included in or opt into the new local compensation model developed and implemented by the LEA, funds will be allocated to the LEA based on the average teacher salary in the state during the most recent fiscal year (B on the graphic below). - C. During the transition period, while both T&E and new compensation models are in place, funding based on the state average teacher salary calculation that the district might have earned for current employees, who are not included in or who do not opt into a new local district model, but above what would have been earned under the T and E calculation, will be used to increase the base amount of funding for students statewide (C on the graphic below).
+- A. Following implementation of the new student-based funding model, districts will continue to earn funding for all such teachers at the level that would have been earned based on T and E (A on the graphic below), including any step or education/training increases, unless the teacher is included in or opts into the new local salary model. - B. For all new teachers to the profession in the implementation and subsequent years, and any existing teachers who are included in or who opt into the new local compensation model developed and implemented by the district, funds will be allocated to the district based on the state funded level for teacher salary.
+(The average teacher salary in the state for FY16, \$50,767.69, is modeled and represented by the line B on the graphic below.) - C. During the transition period, while both T&E and new compensation models are in place, funding based on the state funded level for teacher salary that the district might have earned for current employees, who are not included in or who do not opt into a new local district model, but above what would have been earned under the T and E calculation, will be used to increase the base amount of funding for students statewide (C on the graphic below).